Archive for the ‘form handler’ Category

 View Form Responses Online or Get a PDF Report

 Note: This feature requires that data storage be enabled for each of the forms for which you would like to be able to access form responses online.
-For privacy reasons, data storage is disabled by default.

 We’ve started to translate FormSmarts’ form handler into other languages.
 When the international version is released, form users will see instructions, error messages, and confirmation messages in their preferred language.